 Three President’s Have Died, and One Was Born, on the Fourth of July.

 Thomas Jefferson and John Adams died on July 4, 1826-50 years to the day after the Declaration of Independence was adopted.
-James Monroe-the nation’s fifth president-died just a few years later on July 4, 1831.
+Similarly, James Monroe-the nation’s fifth president-died just a few years later on July 4, 1831.

 There was one future leader born on Independence Day.
 The country’s 30th Commander-in Chief, Calvin Coolidge, was born on July 4, 1872.